Skykomish, Washington: History

-Twenty two of Skykomish's buildings — both homes and business — were temporarily moved during the cleanup process.
+Twenty two of Skykomish's buildings – both homes and business – were temporarily moved during the cleanup process.
 After the contaminated soil under them was removed, the buildings were moved back to their original locations on new foundations and utilities connections.
 The town was restored with modern conveniences such as sidewalks and street lights, but the historic character of Skykomish was maintained.
-The greatest benefit of the cleanup to every resident and business in town was the installation of the new Waste Water Treatment system connected to every building.
+The greatest benefit of the cleanup to every resident and business in town was the installation of the new wastewater treatment system connected to every building.

+Led by point guard John Best, the Skykomish basketball team won the 1954 State B championship beating the highly favored 3A Bainbridge.
+In 1954, Skykomish had a total of 51 students, while Bainbridge had an enrollment of 266.